 *The dunes on the beachfront along Hatteras Island are all man-made.
 They were a small part of the "make work" project of the Civilian Conservation Corps (CCC) of the Roosevelt administration during the Great Depression of the 1930s.
 The dunes such as Kill Devil Hills and Jockey's Ridge, however, are natural.

-ABOUT THE UNITED STATES LIFE-SAVING SERVICE
+A LITTLE BIT ABOUT THE UNITED STATES LIFE-SAVING SERVICE

 The Rescue Equipment